google/google-authenticator-libpam/man/google-authenticator.1.md

     non-standard value can be configured in case a different time-step value must be used.

-    The time interval must be betweend 1 and 60 seconds.
+    The time interval must be between 1 and 60 seconds.

 ## General options